4/10: Learn From Your Stats

-Already after a few days of logging, you can start exploring your visualized data in the stats feature of the Earkick selfcare companion app.
+Already after a few days of logging, you can start exploring your visualized data in the stats feature of the Earkick mental health companion.

 As patterns emerge, you may want to challenge the so-called negativity bias, a hard-wired feature in the human brain that helped our caveman ancestors survive in the wild.